IBM/mlmonitor/README.md

 it includes a collection of model use cases ready to be trained and deployed with these model serving platforms.

-These models are using **AI FactSheets** for model metadata capture and allow you to seamlessly experiment the AI governance capabilities of Cloud Pak for Data.
+These models are using **AI FactSheets** for model metadata capture and allow you to seamlessly experiment the AI governance capabilities of Cloud Pak for Data on SaaS or on-prem (>4.7).

 ## 1. Purpose - Automation of MLOps process